The analysis always starts from the bottom up:

 The branches and branch distribution: Not so important for deciduous trees, but not unimportant for conifers.

-If you have taken the time to make a preliminary selection, you will soon realize that good bonsai material is not so easy to find, neither in the nursery nor in the wild.
-If you pay attention to these criteria in advance, over time you will end up with a higher quality bonsai collection than a quantitative bonsai collection.
+If you have taken the time to make a pre-selection, you will soon realize that good bonsai material is not so easy to find, neither in the nursery nor in the wild.

 Before shaping, analyze the nebari root base: